 Sleep hygiene works on the idea that many (but not all) sleep problems are due to bad habits.
 Here are three very simple steps you can take to improve your sleep hygiene.
 We know you’ve heard these before, but have you mindfully tried each one, or just thought about them?
 How did you get on?

 You could try some herbs to aid your sleep as well.
 Ashwagandha is a hero herb for helping calm anxious nerves.
-Valerian is another traditional sleeping tonic and natural sedative used in lots of sleeping tablets.
-Our organic Night Time tea can help soothe you into a blissful sleep.
+Valerian is another traditional sleeping tonic and natural sedative used in lots of sleeping tablets, which also contains ashwagandha.
+Not forgetting our sweet, organic Night Time tea, which can help soothe you into a blissful sleep.

 Ayurveda offers deep insights into the nature of sleep by looking at mind-body types, or doshas, and states that if sleep happens at the right time, you’ll be cheerful, strong, disease-free and might even live to be a centenarian!
 Take a look at your dosha type below and see if any of them ring true, you might find out why some people are vulnerable to disturbed sleep, while others can neck an espresso martini before bed and start snoring within seconds.